Analysis | Congestion Pricing. Has It Worked and Can It Fix New York?

 The handful of cities around the globe that charge motorists a premium to drive in congested areas at peak times have seen traffic go down and revenue go up.
 New York City’s need for both has become a crisis.
 The Metropolitan Transportation Authority faces near-rebellion from riders and a $40 billion estimate to repair or improve its trains, subways, buses, bridges and tunnels.
-To raise the cash, congestion-pricing boosters would tax access to Manhattan’s priciest parts to encourage people to get around underground.
-The plan’s critics see it as a new round of tolls rather than a program that’s innovative and eco-friendly.
+To raise the cash, New York Governor Andrew Cuomo won passage of a congestion-pricing plan that will tax access to Manhattan’s priciest parts to encourage people to get around underground.
+Critics of the plan see it as a new round of tolls rather than a program that’s innovative and eco-friendly.

 1. What’s the idea behind congestion pricing?